 Data Subject Rights and Opting Out

-We hope you think our products and services create benefit to you as a consumer but we also appreciate you may want to opt out of Experian processing your personal data for direct marketing purposes and passing this on to our clients for similar purposes.
+We hope you think our marketing products and services benefit you as a consumer.
+However, we also appreciate you may want to opt out of Experian and our clients using your personal data for marketing purposes.

 We will always respect the choices you make.

-Under our legitimate interest lawful grounds for processing, you can object at any time to our processing of your personal data for direct marketing, including our profiling to the extent it is related to that direct marketing.
-Once we receive your objection, we must stop using your personal information for this purpose.
+At any time, you can object to our processing your personal information for direct marketing purposes.
+Once we receive your objection, we must stop using your personal data for this purpose.

-We allow consumers control over their personal data through several mechanisms:
+We give you control over your personal data in several ways:

-- links to information provided by third parties, where appropriate and helpful which will allow you to see the originating source of your personal data with appropriate contact details so you can contact them to be removed at source
+- We provide information to allow you to see where your data originally came from, with contact details so you can ask for it to be removed at source

-- Experian has a dedicated Customer Service team who you can contact if you have any queries about your data or questions about how it is being used
+- We have a dedicated Consumer Relations Team you can contact if you have any questions about your data or how it’s being used

-When you ask us to ensure your personal data is not used for direct marketing purposes, we will add your details to our own marketing suppression file.
-Any outbound data for direct marketing purpose is screened against this file to ensure your details are not passed on in future to any of our clients.
+If you inform us of your marketing preferences at a channel and/or market sector level, or object to Experian processing your personal data altogether for direct marketing purposes, we’ll add your details to our marketing suppression file.
+All personal data used to provide our marketing services is screened against this list to ensure details of those on the list are not passed on to any of our clients in the future.

-Please be aware that opting out of Experian processing this data for direct marketing, does not stop your data from being collected by other organisations.
-Nor does it mean you will stop receiving marketing communications or seeing further ads on the internet.
-However, if you do opt out, the ads you will receive or see are no longer likely to be interest-based and may therefore be less relevant to your interests.
+Please be aware that opting out of Experian processing and using your data within our marketing services will not stop other organisations from doing so.
+You’ll not stop getting marketing communications or seeing ads on the internet.
+However, the ads you see may be less relevant to your interests.

 You can also register your personal details on our suppression file by contacting us directly using the details below: